NATIONAL MAIL ORDER CATALOG DAY | AUGUST 18

 What was once one of the most popular ways of shopping is remembered each year on August 18th as it is National Mail Order Catalog Day.

-It’s interesting to note, according to the National Mail Order Association, Aaron Montgomery Ward wasn’t the first to conceive of mail order catalog.
+It’s interesting to note, according to the National Mail Order Association, Aaron Montgomery Ward wasn’t the first to conceive of the mail order catalog.
 In the United States.
 Benjamin Franklin may have formulated the first basic mail order concept.
 He produced a catalog to sell scientific and academic books.
 Franklin also receives credit for offering the first mail-order guarantee: “Those persons who live remote, by sending their orders and money to B. Franklin may depend on the same justice as if present.”

 Today, mail order catalogs have been replaced with internet websites.
 Additionally, the term “mail-order” has been replaced with the term “online shopping.”